Scalar-induced gravitational waves including isocurvature perturbations with lattice simulations: Simulation results with energy transfer

 \subsection{SIGW from general initial conditions}

 A full treatment of general initial conditions is considerably more complex; here, we provide only a brief extension of the PBH-dominated case.
-In reality, isocurvature perturbations only emerge subsequent to PBH formation, typically well after the peak of the adiabatic perturbation has entered the horizon.
-Thus, one ought to initialize the adiabatic and isocurvature fluctuations at distinct times, a scenario beyond the scope of this work.
-Here, as an illustrative example, we simply superimpose the initial adiabatic and isocurvature contributions, while deferring the treatment of more realistic cases to future work.
+Strictly speaking, isocurvature perturbations only emerge subsequent to PBH formation, typically well after the peak of the adiabatic perturbation has entered the horizon.
+Thus, one ought to initialize the adiabatic and isocurvature fluctuations at distinct times.
+However, the solutions~\eqref{eq:Sols} and \eqref{eq:solphi} are also attractors in the subhorizon regime, as noted in Ref.~\cite{Lozanov:2023aez}.
+Therefore, minor variations in the initial conditions should have a negligible impact if PBHs form sufficiently before radiation-PBH equality; thus, as an illustrative example, we simply superimpose the initial adiabatic and isocurvature contributions as the initial condition.
 Assuming that PBHs are formed from a peak-like adiabatic perturbation centered at $k_*$, the ultraviolet cutoff scale $k_{\mathrm{UV}}$ can be related to $k_*$ via the identification $k_* = \mathcal{H}_f$

 For $\beta = 10^{-2}$ and $\gamma=0.2$, one will obtain $k_*\simeq 2.7k_{\mathrm{UV}}$, which is shown in Fig.~\ref{fig:pbhmix}.
-As shown, the gravitational waves are initially generated by the adiabatic perturbation and are subsequently sourced by the isocurvature perturbation.
+As shown, the gravitational waves are initially generated by the adiabatic perturbation, as depicted by the blue line, and are subsequently sourced by the isocurvature perturbation.
+The rapid transition from the eMD to the RD era amplifies the GW signal, leading to a larger peak amplitude of the adiabatic part.
+This enhancement indicates that a general initial condition must be considered, rather than assuming a simple linear superposition of the adiabatic and isocurvature components.
 The middle peak corresponds to the peak structure discussed in Subsection~\ref{sec:peak}.
+By using \eqref{eq:peak}, one can find there will be three peaks located at $k_{UV},3.7/\sqrt{3}k_{UV}, 5.4/\sqrt{3}k_{UV}$.